Vulnerability Management

 Statement:

-Threats and vulnerabilities provide the primary inputs to SF State’s information security risk assessment process.
-Vulnerability management requires constant monitoring, identification, and remediation in order to be effective.
+Vulnerability management requires ongoing monitoring, identification, and remediation in order to be effective.

 Purpose and Scope